MoniqueAxt/MoniqueAxt.github.io/_posts/portfolio/2021-03-03-web-security-project.md

 Erite operations are done using POST requests and this is checked on the back-end to restrict form-processing to only POST type requests.

-Another defence employed includes setting specific cookie attributes (see Table 22).
+Another defence employed includes setting specific cookie attributes.
 - The `SameSite` attribute specifies whether the cookie should be restricted to a first-party or same-site context.
 Although the top browsers set "lax" as the default and GET requests in this project are limited, it is still good practice to explicitly declare this attribute to limit the cookie to same-site requests.